All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Side-by-side comparison of key features and pricing

-The consultation process begins with a comprehensive medical assessment covering your weight history, current medications, and health conditions.
+The consultation process begins with a thorough medical assessment covering your weight history, current medications, and health conditions.
 Physicians review lab work when available and conduct video consultations to determine the appropriate starting dose and medication type.
 This medical-first approach ensures proper screening for contraindications like diabetic retinopathy or personal history of medullary thyroid carcinoma.

 Shipping typically takes 2-3 business days via temperature-controlled packaging to maintain medication stability.
 Patients receive pre-loaded syringes or vials with detailed injection instructions and access to educational resources about proper administration techniques.
 The platform provides 24/7 support for medication questions or side effect management.